chonlita/Analytics-Portfolio/README.md

 ## Introduction

 Hi, I'm Chonlita, a passionate data analytics professional currently pursuing a Master’s degree in Data Analytics at Queensland University of Technology (QUT).
-I have a background in law, which has strengthened my analytical thinking and problem-solving skills.
-My academic and professional journey has allowed me to build expertise in various areas of data analysis, including predictive modeling, data visualisation, and AI chatbot evaluation.
-I’m excited to apply my skills to help businesses and organisations make data-driven decisions.
+I have a background in law, which has strengthened my analytical thinking, problem-solving skills, and ability to navigate regulatory and compliance frameworks.
+My academic and professional journey has allowed me to build expertise in various areas of data analysis, including machine learning, artificial intelligence, process optimisation, and data visualisation I’m excited to apply my skills to help businesses and organisations make data-driven decisions.

 ## Education